Group 7 meaning: what’s behind the internet’s new inside joke

 Common Questions (and Quick Answers)

-What is a group 7 called?
+What is a group of 7 called?

 Group 7 elements are called?